 - Apex Predator: 60RP

-If you leave a game early, you’ll lost any RP you would have gained, and often also receive a penalty.
+If you leave a game early, you’ll lose any RP you would have gained, and often also receive a penalty.
 If you regularly abandon matches, you may also be timed out of playing ranked matches.

 Apex Legends Ranked Loss Forgiveness

 The first time this happens a season, you’ll automatically get loss forgiveness applied, no questions asked.
 However, any further times this happens Respawn will check what happened to see whether the abandonment looks suspicious.
-If it looks accidental, you’ll be granted another forgiveness – however you can only get the benefit of the doubt three times a season.
+If it looks accidental, you’ll be granted another forgiveness – however, you can only get the benefit of the doubt three times a season.
 After that, Respawn will consider it a suspicious abandon, and penalise you.

 This season, however, you can reconnect to matches that you crash out of, or if your internet goes down.
 If your character is somewhere safe, and your teammates are around to protect them, then you might be able to jump back into your ranked match with no RP loss whatsoever.

 The mid-season Apex Legends Ranked Season 10 split, reset, and map change is on September 21.

 Apex Legends Ranked Seasons are divided into two splits.
 In Ranked Season 10, the first split will be played on World's Edge, and the second split will be back in Kings Canyon.

 Apex Legends Rank Reset

 At the start of a new season, and when the ranked split changes mid-season, everyone’s rank is reset by one and a half tiers.
 So if you ended the first split in Platinum II, you would start the new split in Gold IV.